lstejskal/adapi/README.md

 Adapi::Config.set(:sandbox)
 ```

-+:default+ account is, as name implies, used by default.
+`:default` account is, as name implies, used by default.
 You must either set an
-alias to +Adapi::Config+ or have account with +:default+ alias available.
+alias to `Adapi::Config` or have account with `:default` alias available.

 ### Configuration by adwords_api.yml ###

-If you already have +google-adwords-api+ gem configured and use just one account,
+If you already have `google-adwords-api` gem configured and use just one account,
-the same configuration will also work for adapi: +~/adwords_api.yml+
+the same configuration will also work for adapi: `~/adwords_api.yml`

 ### Configuration directly in code ###

 Before logging into the Adwords API, you can set global settings through
-+Adapi::Config+:
+`Adapi::Config`:

 ```ruby
 # load the settings